 - water bottle for classes and evening socials – limited water cups available as the campus encourages recycling

 - Ethernet cable to connect to internet in the bedroom; not required to access WiFi in public spaces

 - reading light

 - an extension cord if you wish to plug in several items in your room

-- kettle, coffee maker (none available in kitchen)
+- kettle, coffee maker (none available in kitchen/lounge on each floor)